ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 As in the prior exercise, from the Galton dataset `heights`, the heights of 928 adult children have been used to create a local variable called `ht_child`.
 We also have basic summary statistics, the mean height `mchild` and the standard deviation of heights in `sdchild`.
 In this exercise, we explore the fit of the normal curve to this distribution.

 `@instructions`
--  To visualize the distribution, use the `R` function `hist` to calculate the histogram.
+-  To visualize the distribution, use the function [hist()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/hist/) to calculate the histogram.
 Use the `freq = FALSE` option to give a histogram with proportions instead of counts.
 -  Determine a sequence.
-Then,  `R` function `lines` to superimpose a normal curve on the histogram
+Then, function [lines()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/lines/) to superimpose a normal curve on the histogram
 -  Determine the probability that a son's height is greater than 72 inches

 `@hint`